Key features and details

 DescriptionRabbit polyclonal to MIF

 Species reactivityReacts with: Mouse, Rat, Human

 Synthetic peptide corresponding to Human MIF (C terminal).
 A synthetic peptide corresponding to a sequence at the C-terminus of human MIF, different from the related rat and mouse sequences by one amino acid.

-FormLyophilised:0.2ml of distilled water to yield a dilution of 500 ug/mL
+FormLyophilized:Add 0.2ml of distilled water to yield a dilution of 500 ug/mL

 Storage instructionsShipped at 4°C. Upon delivery aliquot and store at -20°C or -80°C. Avoid repeated freeze / thaw cycles.